 4. Rapid Eye Movements

 Rapid eye movements are not unusual.
-In fact, we experience rapid eye movements at night during our REM cycle.
+In fact, we experience rapid eye movements at night during our REM cycle of sleep.
 Rapid eye movements while awake, however, are a rare and unusual occurrence.

 If someone is suspected to have nystagmus, they will likely undergo a CT scan or an MRI to get a scan of the brain.
 Often these rapid eye movements are due to neurological problems in the brain.